The 123 of a special cricketer: Smriti Mandhana’s memorable World Cup day against West Indies

 “Enjoyed [my innings] definitely.
 Especially the way Yastika started on a positive note, that gave me a lot of confidence the kind of shots she played.
 I got going, but then we lost wickets so I had to put the brakes on... very uncharacteristic innings of mine.
 Especially happy with also how Harry di has played.
 As we discussed in the team meeting we had not got a good start in the last game, we discussed that.
 It was all about momentum.
 We discussed that, had to keep the momentum high.
 From the first over.
 Yastika did that brilliantly.
 Her 20-30 runs actually made me like, when we lost those wickets, I was like ‘OK, we have 20-30 runs cushion’.”— Smriti Mandhana to the broadcaster after India's innings

-And at the end of the match, she took things a step further by sharing the player of the match award with Harmanpreet, seeing as she believed that both of them contributed equally to India’s score and as a batter, she wouldn’t have wanted just one person getting recognised.
+At the end of the match, she took things a step further by sharing the player of the match award with Harmanpreet, seeing as she believed that both of them contributed equally to India’s score and as a batter, she wouldn’t have wanted just one person getting recognised.

 “I’m sure ICC will be giving another trophy and I’m sure they have enough budget to do that,” she joked too, as the duo shared one more moment of happiness together on a day when their partnership brought as much joy to each other as it did to the India faithful watching on.